-Building Refugee and Immigrant Degrees for Graduate Education (BRIDGE)
+Building Refugee and Immigrant Degrees for Graduate Education Program

-The overall aim of the BRIDGE program is to open up access to graduate social work education for refugees and immigrants, thereby addressing critical needs in the human services workforce.
-Hence, this program will increase the number of professionally trained social workers from underserved culturally and linguistically diverse newcomer populations.
-The name is indicative, since the unique components and supports of this innovative program will provide a transitional bridge from these ethnic communities to academic communities where social work is taught at the graduate level.
+The BRIDGE program aims to increase access to graduate social work education for refugees and immigrants as well as critical cultural competency needs within the human services workforce.
+This program will increase the number of professionally trained social workers from underserved culturally- and linguistically-diverse newcomer populations through a unique structure of support that provides a transitional bridge to graduate academic communities.

-A free, nine session pre-admission course is scheduled from October to December.
-This course will introduce participants to the culture and expectations of graduate social work education as well as provide assistance and support for anyone who chooses to apply for admission to an MSW program.
+A free, nine session pre-admission course takes place from October to December.
+This course introduces participants to the culture and expectations of graduate social work education as well as provides assistance and support for those who go on to apply for admission to an MSW program.

-Preparation support will be offered to ease the transition into graduate social work education for those individuals who have been accepted into the SSW MSW program.
-There will be additional activities such as social events and mini workshops on topics including—but not limited to—speed reading and writing graduate-level papers.
+Preparation support eases the transition into graduate social work education for those individuals accepted into the BUSSW MSW program.
+Additional activities include social events and workshops on topics including—but not limited to—speed reading and writing graduate-level papers.

-While there is no guaranteed financial assistance available in the BRIDGE program at the present time, the ultimate goal is to secure ongoing financial support for all BRIDGE participants who enroll as SSW students.
+While there is no guaranteed financial assistance available in the BRIDGE program at the present time, our ultimate goal is to secure ongoing financial support for all BRIDGE participants who enroll as BUSSW students.
 Over the past two years, all BRIDGE students enrolled at BUSSW have received some financial assistance.
-Those enrolled will continue to receive support and mentoring from the BRIDGE coordinator and SSW faculty, and will be linked to ALANA (African American/Black, Latino/a, Asian American/Pacific Islander, Native American) and other student groups.
+Those enrolled will continue to receive support and mentoring from the BRIDGE coordinators as well as from faculty and other student groups.

 Career Development (Post-Graduation)

-The goal is to assist graduating students with career planning and the employment search process, maintain a social and support network for newcomer alumni, and recruit former BRIDGE participants to provide voluntary assistance with future students in the program.
+BRIDGE graduates have access to Boston University’s career resources.
+Additionally, we assist graduating students with career planning and the employment search process, maintain a social and support network for newcomer alumni, and recruit former BRIDGE participants to provide voluntary assistance with future students in the program.